 4. The Missouri notary stamp or notary seal must include the notary's name as it appears on his or her commission certificate, the assigned commission number, and the three phrases "Notary Seal," "Notary Public," and "State of Missouri."

-1. The notary's expiration date
+1. The expiration date of the notary's commission.

-2. The county in which the notary is commissioned
+2. The county in which the notary is commissioned.

 How do I order a Missouri notary stamp and record book?

 Please go to https://www.missourinotary.com/notary-stamps to order your Missouri notary supplies.
 All of our Missouri notary stamps and Missouri notary supplies come with a life-time replacement guarantee, are made in house, and are shipped in one business day.

 Do I need to send you my Missouri notary commission certificate to order a notary stamp?

 Yes.
 The State of Missouri requires all vendors to keep a copy of the notary's commission certificate before shipping a Missouri notary stamp or notary embosser.

 How can I train to become a Missouri notary?

 The Missouri Secretary of State's website has a Missouri Notary Handbook for download at https://s1.sos.mo.gov/Business/Notary/notary/handbook.